lanliu0726/hardware-waveform-analysis-toolkit/README.md

 # Hardware Waveform Analysis Toolkit

-This is a small Python project for analysing periodic PWM waveform data from CSV files.
+A Python toolkit for analysing periodic PWM waveform data from CSV files.

 The program reads time-voltage data, detects waveform edges, calculates common timing parameters, and saves the results as a plot and a CSV file.